cowboy/state-of-grunt-fe-summit-2014-talk/src/decks/index.md

 ]]
 --
 .smaller[.smaller[
-* The tasks and file API is synchronous, reducing the barrier to entry ]]
+* The tasks and file API is synchronous, reducing barrier to entry ]]
 --
 .smaller[.smaller[